 Kids & Young People

 We welcome families with kids to the gathering.
-There will be a kids space and there will be some organised activities and plenty of time for self organised activities.
-Activities planned include art, craft and music based fun, introductions to the topics which adults will be discussing, as well as the wildlife of the area in which the camp is held.
+There will be a kids' space and there will be some organised activities and plenty of time for self-organised activities.
+We will hold daily meetings for all kids (and parents) as well.
+Activities planned include art, craft and music-based fun, introductions to the topics which adults will be discussing, as well as the wildlife of the area in which the camp is held.
 Please be aware that these activities depend on volunteers to help facilitate them.
-Kids will be able to push to the front of the food queue, and if parents want to self-organise to prepare different food, we will support that.
+There will be a separate kids kitchen running during the gathering, and a family-camping site.

-Please contact us in advance if you want to bring a dog, as there are limited places for dogs.
+Please contact us in advance if you want to bring a dog, as there are limited places for dogs (email@example.com).
 Dogs must be on leads at all times on site and all mess cleaned up immediately.

 For further information or to offer help please e-mail firstname.lastname@example.org.